 The Clearwater Bar Association lauded Judge Greer's consistent practice of upholding Scientology doctrines over and above Florida law!
 The "test"

-that Robert Dickenson III is alluded to is the
+that Robert Dickenson III is alluded to is the euthanasia test case.

 Greer is "passing the test" with flying colors because he is permitting Michael Schiavo to